hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Going to NYC for the Launch School meetup which will take all afternoon.

+11:21 Not focused on studying today.
+I'm watching Chelsea vs Crystal Palace.
+I'm a little tired.

+11:51 Chelsea wins 3-0 over Crystal Palace.
+Work on Question 8.

+17:16 Back from the Launch School meetup where I enjoyed myself and had some good conversations with Arthur, Jeff and Julius.
+I also met Leeya, Alonso Lobato and Dan Marino.
+Ugh.
+My memory is bad.

+18:36 After dinner and I want to finish the Questions in Medium 1.